 In a braiser or medium soup pot, heat the olive oil over medium heat.
 Add the shallots to the pot and stir.
 Cook the shallots until slightly softened and translucent, about 4 minutes.
 Add the sliced mushrooms to the pan and let them sit for a full minute.
 Stir the mushrooms up and season with pepper.
 Let the mushrooms sit in the pan another full minute.

 Stir the mushrooms until they start glistening slightly.
 Season the mushrooms with salt.
 Add the garlic and thyme to the pot and stir.
 Once the garlic is fragrant, about 30 seconds, add the white wine and tamari to the pan.
 Stir the mushrooms.
-Add the vegetable stock and plant milk to the pot.
+Add the drained lentils, vegetable stock and plant milk to the pot.
 Stir and bring the mixture to a boil.

 Ladle half of the mushroom mixture into your blender pitcher, ensuring that you include enough of the liquid.
 Blend on high until completely smooth.
 Scrape the blended mushroom mixture back into the pot, along with the cooked lentils.
 Add the sliced kale and stir.
 Bring the mixture to a boil and check it for seasoning.
 The texture should be like a thick and creamy stew.